-- During the February 10, 2021 measure evaluation meeting, NQF staff clarified quorum voting thresholds that are needed to pass the measure on evidence, which is based on the number of Standing Committee members present on the call and eligible to vote.
+- The Standing Committee acknowledged that this measure is both publicly reported and used in accountability programs. - The 2016-2018 data show that performance rates for this measure have increased even though they are low.
+In 2018, the average performance was 61.3. - The Standing Committee did not raise any major questions or concerns and passed the measure on use and usability.
+5. Related and Competing Measures - The measure is related to the following measures: - O #0419 Documentation of Current Medications in the Medical Record - 0 #0553 Care for Older Adults (COA) Medication Review - #2456 Medication Reconciliation: Number of Unintentional Medication Discrepancies per Medication per Patient - 0 #2988 Medication Reconciliation for Patients Receiving Care at Dialysis Facilities - #3317 Medication Reconciliation on Admission 6.
+Standing Committee Recommendation for Endorsement: Total Votes-23; Y-19; N-4 Rationale - During the measure evaluation meeting on February 10, 2021, NQF staff clarified quorum voting thresholds that are needed to pass the measure on evidence, which is based on the number of Standing Committee members present on the call and eligible to vote.
 NQF staff noted on the call that the Standing Committee did not reach consensus on evidence, which caused the Standing Committee to proceed with reviewing the measure against the remaining NQF criteria.
 However, after the call ended, it was identified that the measure did not pass on evidence.
-NQF staff and Standing Committee Co-Chairs suggested that due to the lack of clarity on the voting thresholds during the call, the evidence criterion will proceed with a revote during the post-comment meeting on June 4, 2021. - During the post-comment meeting, the Standing Committee reviewed and discussed the comments received and passed the measure on evidence and the overall suitability for endorsement. - However, there was an error in the validity vote (a must-pass criterion) that occurred during the measure evaluation meeting for NQF #0097, in which the measure was stated as "passing on validity", when in fact, the vote score is Consensus Not Reached.
+NQF staff and Standing Committee co-chairs determined that due to the lack of clarity on the voting thresholds during the call, the evidence criterion will proceed with a revote during the post-comment meeting on June 4, 2021. - During the post-comment meeting, the Standing Committee reviewed and discussed the comments received and passed the measure on evidence and the overall suitability for endorsement. - However, an error occurred in the validity vote (a must-pass criterion) during the measure evaluation meeting for NQF #0097, in which the measure was stated as "passing on validity", when in fact, the vote score is Consensus Not Reached.
 The vote tally is as follows: Total Votes-23; High-0; Moderate-13; Low-8; Insufficient-2 (57% passing votes).
-In normal operations, the Standing Committee would have re-voted on this criterion during the post-comment meeting and, at that time, if consensus was not reached it would not have been recommended for endorsement.
-However, the error was discovered after the post-comment meeting, and it was not possible to re-convene the Standing Committee revote on validity and the overall suitability for endorsement during the Fall 2021 cycle.

-• NQF received four supportive post-evaluation comments on measure 0097.
+In normal operations, the Standing Committee would have revoted on this criterion during the post-comment meeting, and if consensus was not reached at that time, the measure would not have been recommended for endorsement.
+However, the error was discovered after the post-comment meeting, and it was not possible to reconvene the Standing Committee again.
+Therefore, NQF is allowing the measure to retain endorsement, and the Standing Committee will re-vote on validity and the overall suitability for endorsement during the spring 2022 cycle.
+7. Public and Member Comment • NQF received four supportive post-evaluation comments on #0097.